rajaraodv/scalyr-postman/README.md

 2. Start using it by changing the data as needed.

 ## 🌟 HTTP POST EXAMPLE
-Notice the already pre-populated sample data, headers, urls, etc. specific to each endpoint.
+Notice the already pre-populated sample data, headers, urls, etc. that are specific to each endpoint.
 <img src="images/post.png" />

 ## 🌟 HTTP GET EXAMPLE
-Notice the already pre-populated sample data, headers, urls, etc. specific to each endpoint.
+Notice the already pre-populated sample data, headers, urls, etc. that are specific to each endpoint.
 <img src="images/get.png" />